In Netflix series, Harry slams press, family, over 'feeding frenzy'

 PHOTO

-Prince Harry slammed the media "feeding frenzy" over his relationship with Meghan in an explosive Netflix docuseries aired Thursday, also criticising his family for failing to protect her and his mother Diana.
+Prince Harry slammed the media "feeding frenzy" over his relationship with Meghan in an explosive Netflix docuseries launched Thursday and criticised Britain's royal family for failing to protect her and his mother Diana.

-The royal family has been braced for the first three episodes of six-part series "Meghan & Harry".
+The family has been braced for the first three episodes of the six-part series "Harry & Meghan".

-The family was largely spared during the first episodes broadcast, but was still on the end of accusations of "unconscious" racial bias and that it did not help Meghan or Diana after her 1992 divorce from Harry's father Charles, now king.
+While it was largely spared during the first episodes, it was still on the end of accusations of "unconscious" racial bias and that it did not help Meghan or Diana after her 1992 separation from Harry's father Charles, who is now king.

 "To see another woman in my life who I love go through this feeding frenzy, that's hard," said Harry.
 "It is basically the hunter versus the prey."

-"Yes, she may well have been one of most influential, powerful women in the world, but she was completely exposed to this."
+Meghan also took aim at the family for failing to counter negative press reports about her.

-Meghan also took aim at the family for failing to counter negative press reports about her, saying "it was horrible, but I continued to hold the line, like say nothing".
+"It was horrible, but I continued to hold the line, like say nothing," she said.

 Her husband said the family ignored racist undertones in the reports.